xword/java-npm-gradle-integration-example/README.md

 ## Initial setup

-Create a root Gradle project, lets call it `java-npm-integration`, then `java-app` and `npm-app` as it's subprojects.
+Create a root Gradle project, lets call it `java-npm-gradle-integration-example`, then `java-app` and `npm-app` as it's subprojects.

 ### Create the root project

-Create `java-npm-integration` Gradle project with the following configuration.
+Create `java-npm-gradle-integration-example` Gradle project with the following configuration.

-`java-npm-integration/build.gradle`
+`java-npm-gradle-integration-example/build.gradle`
 ```groovy
 defaultTasks 'build'